Kevin Brown, President

 He earned his undergraduate degree in government with honors from the University of Texas at Austin, his master’s in education administration from Texas State University and his doctorate in education administration from Texas A&M University.

 Dr. Brown serves as President of the Texas School Coalition; member of the Commissioner’s Cabinet; Executive Board of the Texas Association of School Administrators (TASA); Executive Board of the Texas Association of Mid-Size Schools; and is a member of the Alamo Heights Rotary Club.
-He is married to his college sweetheart from his days in the UT Band, Page Brown, and they have two children, Hannah and Molly, who attend Alamo Heights schools.
+He is married to his college sweetheart from his days in the UT Band, Page Brown, and they have two children, Hannah and Molly.

 Kyle Lynch came to Canadian ISD in 1992 and has served as Superintendent since 2010.
 In his 20 years at Canadian, he has served as basketball coach, head football coach, athletic director, government/economics teacher and the Canadian Middle School Principal.